 Second, the effects of pledges have typically been tested only on one-shot decisions.
-However, in everyday situations, temptations and opportunities to cheat may occur frequently and even several times.
-To be able to measure cheating as a sequential or repeated decision, a different paradigm than the ones used in previous studies must be employed, as we elaborate later on.
-Third, previous research did not explore the potential population heterogeneity in the effect of the pledges.
-Specifically, it did not examine whether pledging has mostly an effect among those who cheat to a relatively small degree or also among those that cheat to a large extent.
-Presumably, pledges might affect only the “small time” cheaters - those “good people” who cheat just by a little in order to gain some benefit without risking their moral self-concept (Feldman 2018; Mazar et al., 2008).
-If the effect of pledges skips the “brazen” layers – those who cheat and over-report to a maximal degree (e.g., Meibauer, 2016; Weisel & Shalvi, 2015) - then using pledges as an ethical nudge might actually be counter-productive due to asymmetrical distributive effects.
+However, in everyday situations, temptations and opportunities to cheat may arise several times, even frequently.
+To be able to measure cheating as a sequential or repeated decision, a different paradigm than those used in previous studies must be employed, as we will elaborate upon later in the paper.
+Third, previous research has not explored the potential population heterogeneity with respect to the effect of the pledges.
+Specifically, studies to date have not examined whether pledging has an effect primarily among those who cheat to a relatively small degree, or whether it also has an effect among those who cheat to a large extent.
+Presumably, pledges might affect only the “small-time” cheaters — those “good people” who cheat just by a little in order to gain some benefit without undermining their moral self-perception (Feldman 2018; Mazar et al., 2008).
+If there is no positive effect of pledges on the “brazen” — those who cheat and over-report to a maximal degree (e.g., Meibauer, 2016; Weisel & Shalvi, 2015) — then using pledges as an ethical nudge might actually be counter-productive due to asymmetrical distributive effects.

-Additionally, pledges could show a habituation or adaptation effect, if used too often or for too many purposes, similar to what has been observed for mandated disclosures (e.g., Ben-Shahar & Schneider, 2014).
-This adaptation and habituation to unethicality (i.e., when people promise to behave ethically and then break it) which is expected psychologically across many different mechanisms (Bandura et al., 1996) creates a huge challenge to the ability to use pledges in real life settings.
-Lastly, another important factor that may contribute to the effectiveness of pledges, or hamper it, is how the pledge is phrased and worded (e.g., Cagala, Glogowsky, & Rincke, 2019b).
+Additionally, pledges could suffer from a habituation or adaptation effect if used too often or for too many purposes, as has been observed with mandated disclosures (e.g., Ben-Shahar & Schneider, 2014).
+This habituation and adaptation to unethicality (i.e., when people promise to behave ethically and fail to honor the promise), which can be anticipated psychologically across many different mechanisms (Bandura et al., 1996), presents a huge challenge to the use and effectiveness of pledges in real-life settings.
+Lastly, another important factor that may contribute to or hamper the effectiveness of pledges is how the pledge is phrased and worded (e.g., Cagala, Glogowsky, & Rincke, 2019b).

-Thus, whereas pledges could be a very useful and effective tool for reducing dishonest behavior, previous studies did not systematically consider important aspects such as how pledges operate with or without the presence of sanctions or fines, how they affect sequential, and not just one-shot, decisions, whether their effect decay or oscillate over time and between individuals, and how the wording of the pledge can matter.
-Our research aims to provide a more systematical approach to the study of pledges that could shed light on these important questions and advance our understanding on how people actually behave after having pledged and promised to act honestly.
-In the following, we first describe the experimental paradigm that we designed to be able to address these questions systematically, and then report on the results of two studies that successfully used this paradigm to explore the effects of pledges on unethical behavior.
+Thus, whereas pledges may have the potential to serve as a very useful and effective tool for reducing dishonest behavior, studies to date have not systematically considered important aspects of pledges such as how pledges operate with or without the presence of sanctions or fines, how they affect sequential, and not just one-shot decisions, whether their effect erodes or oscillates over time and between individuals, and how the wording of the pledge can be important.
+Our research aims to provide a more systematic approach to the study of pledges in order to shed light on these important questions and advance our understanding of how people actually behave after having pledged and promised to act honestly.
+We first describe the experimental paradigm that we designed to address these questions systematically, and then report on the results of two studies that successfully used this paradigm to explore the effects of pledges on unethical behavior.

 The Online Matrix Task